5 Short Notes On Solarization

 In some soils, or through incorporating biomass, soil can be simultaneously improved, weeded, and cleared of pathogens and some soil borne pest species 12 inches deep or more.

-If you are interested in learning more about soil, give to our Kickstarter and get John’s basic soil course!
+If you are interested in learning more about soil, check out John’s basic soil course!

 Or email email@example.com to reserve a copy of his forthcoming book.